sourcegraph/about/handbook/people-ops/performance-reviews.md

 If you joined Sourcegraph within the last month, many of the questions in the review cycle wouldn't apply to you yet, so please answer those which you can, and write “N/A” where you can't.

-Review cycles take place in February and August, they start the first week of each given month and last three weeks.
+Review cycles take place in February and August.
+They begin the first week of each of those months, and last for three weeks.

 ## 360 review cycle stages